yochaim/p/RNN_Female.md

 text_sen=df1[0].tolist()
 ```

-cut the text in semi-redundant sequences of maxlen words
+Cut the text in semi-redundant sequences of maxlen words

 ```python